rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 This script is called when the widget is created.
 If the widget has children, it will be executed after the children are created.

+!!! warning "Modifying parent container"
+    Modifying a non-dynamic property on a parent container from this script (for example by calling **will not work**.

 ### `onValue`

 This script is called when the widget receives a value.